Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/02_usurper_of_frost.en.md

   <tr>
     <td>
       <ul>
+        <li>v3.5 (26 Feb 2025): Updated <em>Sunbound Holy</em> to "Mostly CW"
+        (we had actually updated to this several weeks ago, because it was simpler, especially with voice-comms, but I had forgotten to update it here.)</li>
         <li>v3.4 (14 Feb 2025): Updated the 4:4 East-adjust <em>Light
         Rampant</em> strat puddles to start from the center and go anti-clockwise (the "Overcooked" strat).</li>